JonJagger/cyber-dojo/readme.txt

    when they press the run-tests button.
    When this happens it is best to reboot the server and then get each laptop to resume coding as their avatar.
-2. Occasionally the run-tests output text somehow overwrites the contents of a source file.
-   I would like to track this down.

 Building your own CyberDojo from scratch